scistream/scistream-proto/docs/concepts/introduction.md

 - Transparent and efficient connections between data producers and consumers
 - Agnostic to data streaming libraries and applications

-For a more detailed explanation of the Scistream protocol and components, please refer to "Understanding Scistream".
+For a more detailed explanation of the Scistream protocol and components, please refer to [Understanding Scistream](understanding.md).
 For further details, you can also review our papers: [HPDC'22](https://dl.acm.org/doi/abs/10.1145/3502181.3531475) and [INDIS'22](https://ieeexplore.ieee.org/document/10024674).

 ## 1.3 Motivation